ReadyTalk/cukefarm/README.md

 ## Config Object

-CukeFarm provides a generic Protractor config file that will be passed to grunt-protractor-runner.
+CukeFarm provides a generic Protractor config file.
 However, you must provide some additional options that are specific to your project.

 ### Necessary Options